WebAssembly/design/BinaryEncoding.md

 ID: `start_function`

-A module may contain at most one start fuction section.
+A module may contain at most one start function section.
 This section must be preceded by a [Function Signatures](#function-signatures-section) section.

 | Field | Type | Description |